 But you’ll still have plenty to play.
-Most notable is Assassin's Creed Valhalla, which comes out on the same day as the Series X and is effectively a launch title, albeit a third-party one.
-There’ll also be Dirt 5, which promises to have Series X optimizations, as well as The Falconeer, Tetris Effect: Connected, Yakuza: Like a Dragon, and Destiny 2: Beyond Light.
+Most notable is Assassin's Creed Valhalla, which came on the same day as the Series X and is effectively a launch title, albeit a third-party one.
+There’s also Dirt 5, which has Series X optimizations, as well as The Falconeer, Tetris Effect: Connected, Yakuza: Like a Dragon, and Destiny 2: Beyond Light.

 On top of that, there's EA Play access on the Series X, which gives you a selection of EA games like Star Wars Squadrons and Battlefield V. It’ll be free for people with an Xbox Game Pass Ultimate subscription, further building upon the library of games you can access for a single monthly cost of $15.

 Furthermore, Microsoft has a large clutch of game studios under its Xbox Game Studios banner, which all appear to be working on new titles.
 We can expect more Xbox- and Windows 10-exclusive games to arrive in 2021 and beyond.

 And finally, Microsoft now owns Bethesda and all of its sub-studios, which has seen the likes of The Elder Scrolls V: Skyrim get added to Xbox Game Pass, complete with a performance boost.